how to plant vegetable seeds

 Once plants have begun producing fruit (usually two months after germination), it may be necessary to thin out overcrowded areas in order to promote better air circulation between vines/plants.
 This can help reduce the risk of disease caused by fungal spores present in humid environments such as gardens and greenhouses.

-Winter sowing pea seeds
+winter sowing pea seeds

 6. Pea seeds